iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 ```
 10.18.0.4 irom.blob.core.windows.net #if the client is in West Europe.
-10.19.0.4 irom.blob.core.windows.net #if the client is in North Europe.
+10.19.0.4 irom.blob.core.windows.net #if the client is in West US.
 ...
 # ..and so on for other regions..
 ```